Blog

 • Instant interactions create a sense of involvement

 Techniques like leaderboards, quizzes, and rewards increase motivation.
 This is why many platforms use online learning engagement strategies such as points, badges, and timed challenges.
+Engaged learners are more likely to complete courses, participate in discussions, and apply what they learn.

 Immediate feedback and personalized learning paths